envytools/envytools/hwdocs/memory/nv50-vm.rst

 ===========

 The only channel object type that VM subsystem cares about is DMA objects.
-DMA objects represent contiguous segments of either virtual or physical memory and are the first stage of VM address translation.
+DMA objects represent contiguous segments of either virtual or linear memory and are the first stage of VM address translation.
 DMA objects can be paged or unpaged.
 Unpaged DMA objects directly specify the target space and all attributes, merely adding the base address and checking the limit.